John-TRI1/BugFreeBrigade2/Team Project One/planning.md

 John Richardson developed the test suite and implemented analytical tools such as Bandit, Mypy, and Flake8 to perform both static and dynamic analysis.
 He also enhanced the scoreboard functionality by introducing a numerical rank display for each player listed.

+Cannon Washington set-up the "Issues" in Github and used the analytical tool built into PyCharm, "Qodana" to perform static analysis.

 # Feature List